flabby99/OpenGLEngine/README.md

 * Stbi image loader for textures - [Github stb](https://github.com/nothings/stb)
 * Quaternion rotation calculations - [OpenGL tutorial](https://github.com/opengl-tutorials/ogl/blob/master/common/quaternion_utils.cpp)
 * Cathmull-Rom Splines - [Microsoft MVP](https://www.mvps.org/directx/articles/catmull/)

+# Rendering to non-default framebuffer locations
+The framebuffer OpenGL object is used as a container, and textures and renderbuffers can be attached to framebuffers.
+Renderbuffers are used over texture buffers when the intention is to render, and not to use the texture again for any further lookups.